Our classes help you understand the Christian faith and the role of religion in human society.

 Religion department courses are an integral part of the college curriculum.
 Six credits in religion are required for graduation: a two-credit basic Studies in Religion course (REL 100) and one four-credit course (REL 220s, 240s, 260s or 280s).

 Our majors and minors have a wide range of introductory and advanced courses from which to choose, from courses on the Pentateuch to world religions, from Christian ethics to the Gospels.

 Catalog course REL 100 consists of multiple topics of focus that vary each semester.
 Current and/or forthcoming descriptions are listed below.
-To see course details, including dates, times and professors, please use the Registrar’s course scheduler.
+To see course details, including dates, times and professors, please see the Registrar’s course schedule.

 This is an introductory course about the origin and spread of Christianity.
 It begins with Jesus of Nazareth and continues through the fourth century CE when Christianity became the only legal religion of the Roman Empire.
 We will learn by means of a careful examination of primary texts (Jewish, Christian and Greco-Roman writings) and a secondary text.

 This course will examine the ways different denominations and cultural traditions interpret Christianity in their worship and teaching.
 Students will attend and report on worship services at a variety of Holland area churches.

 Global warming, holes in the ozone layer, toxic wastes, oil spills, acid rain, drinking water contamination, overflowing landfills, topsoil erosion, species extinction, smog.
 The earth and its many inhabitants are in trouble, claim numerous professional earth-watchers.
 In this course we will ask these and other crucial questions.
 And we will learn how religious folk — Jews, Christians, Muslims and Buddhists — answer such questions.
 This course, in short, is an inquiry concerning earth and ethics.